Camelot (film): Filming

-Certifications
+Although actor David Hemmings was the only classically trained singer among the principal cast, his character Mordred's solo number "The Seven Deadly Virtues" (as sung by non-singer Roddy McDowall in the original Broadway production and included on the Broadway cast album) was cut from the film and thus does not appear on the film soundtrack.

 Historical context

-William Johnson, writing in the journal Film Quarterly, noted that "some of Arthur's speeches could be applied directly to Vietnam," such as Arthur's "Might for Right" ideal and repeated musings over borderlines.
+William Johnson, writing in the journal Film Quarterly, noted that "some of Arthur's speeches could be applied directly to Vietnam," such as Arthur's "Might for Right" ideal and repeated musings over border lines.
 Retrospectively, Alice Grellner suggested the movie served as "an escape from the disillusionment of Vietnam, the bitterness and disenchantment of the antiwar demonstrations, and the grim reality of the war on the evening television news" and reminder of John F. Kennedy's presidency.

 Release

 On October 25, 1967, Camelot premiered at the Warner Theatre on Broadway and 47th Street.
 A benefit premiere was held on November 1 at the Cinerama Dome in Los Angeles.
-While the official running time was 180 minutes plus overture, entr'acte and exit music, only the 70mm blow up prints and 35mm magnetic stereo prints contained that running time.
+While the official running time was 180 minutes including overture, entr'acte and exit music, only the 70mm blow up prints and 35mm magnetic stereo prints contained that running time.
 For the general wide release, the film was truncated to 150 minutes.

 Home media

 In April 2012, the film was released on Blu-ray in conjunction with the film's 45th anniversary.
 The release was accompanied with an audio commentary, four behind-the-scenes featurettes and five theatrical trailers.
-Camelot will be released in Ultra HD Blu-ray on November 9, 2022, by Warner Bros.
-Home Entertainment.

 Reception

 Box office

-Camelot was ranked as the tenth highest-grossing film of 1967 earning $12.3 million in United States and Canadian rentals.
-During its 1973 re-release, the film grossed $2 million in box office rentals.
+Camelot was the tenth highest-grossing film of 1967, earning $12.3 million in the United States and Canada.
+During its 1973 rerelease, it grossed $2 million in box office rentals.